53rg3/multiplay/help.md

 - If you use multiple servers then static variables have the same memory reference (i.e. are equal), because Guice wires them together from the same classes (duh...)

-### Functional testing with multiple projects at once
+### ~~Functional testing with multiple projects at once~~

+**Shit doesn't work.**

-With some [sbt magic](https://www.scala-sbt.org/release/docs/Multi-Project.html#Per-configuration+classpath+dependencies) we can create a sub-project solely for testing which depends on multiple microservices and has access to all classes, including classes in `test/`.
-So you can simulate a whole network of microservices from code.
+~~With some [sbt magic](https://www.scala-sbt.org/release/docs/Multi-Project.html#Per-configuration+classpath+dependencies) we can create a sub-project solely for testing which depends on multiple microservices and has access to all classes, including classes in `test/`.
+So you can simulate a whole network of microservices from code.~~

 ```scala
 lazy val `functest` = (project in file("functest"))